 Dolphins are a common sight across the Algarve coast, so for nature lovers, a longer boat trip will incorporate dolphin spotting too

-What else do you see during boat trip to Benagil Cave?
+What else do you see during a boat trip to Benagil Cave?

-It is worth to say that yes, that the Benagil Cave Boat Trip is all about the Algar de Benagil but you will see much more!
+It is worth saying that yes, the Benagil Cave Boat Trip is all about the Algar de Benagil but you will see much more!
 There are a few other amazing caves which you will visit during the tour.

 Typically, a 2-3-hour boat trip will cost between €30-€40 per person, well worth the money to see beautiful scenery and wildlife too.

-So, if you want to see beautiful azure waters, stunning scenery and have a fantastic day out, then make sure Benagil is on your travel list.
-It really is no surprise that many travellers and publications call it the most beautiful place in the world, as well as being a romantic hotspot for the perfect date!
+Yes, this really is one of the most unique places to visit in Portugal.
+If you want to see beautiful azure waters, and stunning scenery and have a fantastic day out, then make sure Benagil is on your travel list.
+It really is no surprise that many travellers and publications call it the most magical natural wonder in Europe, as well as being a romantic hotspot for the perfect date!

 We LOVED Benagil Cave Portugal!
 And we know you will love the Algar de Benagil too! 🙂 If you are planning a holiday in the Algarve, one of the most romantic destinations in Europe.
 Make sure you add Benagil Cave to your to-do list!

 Where to stay around Benagil cave?